 One of the best free learning resources online, catering for all key stages right up to GCSE and post-16.

-For key stage 2, there are guides and videos about what a play is and how to write one, as well as videos about staging Shakespeare plays in the home and in their original form.
+For key stage 2 (7 - 11 year olds), there are guides and videos about what a play is and how to write one, as well as videos about staging Shakespeare plays in the home and in their original form.

-Moving to key stage 3, there are in-depth study guides for eight Shakespeare plays (A Midsummer Night’s Dream, Much Ado About Nothing, Macbeth, Richard III, Romeo and Juliet, Twelfth Night, The Merchant of Venice and The Tempest), encompassing plot, characters, themes, language and performance analysis.
+Moving to key stage 3 and key stage 4 (11 - 16 year olds), there are in-depth study guides for eight Shakespeare plays (A Midsummer Night's Dream, Much Ado About Nothing, Macbeth, Richard III, Romeo and Juliet, Twelfth Night, The Merchant of Venice and The Tempest), encompassing plot, characters, themes, language and performance analysis.
 We highlighted in our guide to theatre streaming services, the Globe Player is an extensive resource with full-length Shakespeare productions to watch, which may help contextualise the words on the page and increase understanding.